dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 - leader is elected only when majority voted for it

 Election and Replication are connected through the fact that leader with non-consistent log (with majority) can not be elected.
-Raft operates using only 2 RPC
+Raft operates using only 2 RPCs
 - AppendEntries - for log replication and heartbeating of a leader
 - Vote - to request vote for leader election